Q: Do you have to be an AACN member to apply?

-A: The fee for Beacon Award is $1500.
+A: The fee for Beacon Award is $1,750.
 You may pay with credit card using our online check-out process or, if you choose to pay by check, we'll generate a printable invoice at the end of the application submission process that must be included with the payment mailed to AACN.
-The review process begins as soon as the payment has been received by AACN, either by check or credit card. *Please note: As of Jan.
-1, 2017, the Beacon Award application fee will be $1,750.
+The review process begins as soon as the payment has been received by AACN, either by check or credit card.

 Q: How long after we submit the application until we receive the results?

 A: Due to the in-depth peer review evaluation process and high volume of applications received, please allow 5 – 7 months for AACN to notify your unit of the application results.

 Q: Do I have to complete the application in one sitting?

 A: There are two parts to the application process.
 First is completing the Beacon Award application with your responses in Microsoft Word.
 The second part is submitting the completed document using our online submission application process.
 The second step must be done in one sitting.
 All submitted applications will be considered final.

 Q: What kind of documentation do I need to support my answers?